 More recently, the Grinding Gear Games team came out and provided a fairly lengthy explanation of what went wrong, including an admission that allowing streamers to bypass the queue was a mistake.Last week, the launch of the Ultimatum in Path of Exile was affected by a whole series of technical problems.
 As Grinding Gear Games notes, they noted that they saw the queue running very slowly when it started.
-As they explained, this was because the server moved previously untransmitted ritual symbols to Standard Mode whenever players logged in.
+As they explained you can buy poe orbs, this was because the server moved previously untransmitted ritual symbols to Standard Mode whenever players logged in.
 It took a ton of time to do this on demand.

 The company concluded that they could disable the migration, which would cause the queue to empty.
 However, players would miss some standard progress.
 While this solved the problem with speed and performance, the realm “went berserk” and threw out the players.
 This got even worse because GGG allowed streamers to bypass this queue, which naturally didn’t sit well with the community.
 The team cited influence marketing as an incentive for this priority for streamers, in which they agreed to pay for two hours of streaming.
 So basically, like most things in this industry, it was done to generate revenue.